 ABOUT KEN

-Ken Savage is a first-generation, queer, Asian American producer, director, events curator, fundraiser, and teacher based in the San Francisco Bay Area/Napa.
-He currently is the Event Producer for Festival Napa Valley, a classical music organization that produces top-notch music, food, and wine events all throughout Napa Valley and the Bay Area.
+Ken Savage is a first-generation, queer, Asian American producer, director, events curator, fundraiser, and teacher born in San Francisco and now living in Napa.
+He currently is the Director of Events for Festival Napa Valley, a classical music organization that produces top-notch music, food, and wine events all throughout Napa Valley and the Bay Area.

-Previously, was the Associate Producer of Innovation & Strategy at the Oregon Shakespeare Festival, where he produced mainstage plays and managed digital projects including VR storytelling experiments, short films, filming and livestreaming of mainstage shows, and other new media work.
-He also was the Associate Producer at American Conservatory Theater (A.C.T.) where he has produced over 50 shows for the mainstage, MFA program, and Young Conservatory over the last 5 years ranging from classics to new plays to musicals and A.C.T.’s annual New Strands Festival.
-He has led various initiatives to build demand for new audiences, including the A.C.T.
+Previously, was the Associate Producer of Innovation & Strategy at the Oregon Shakespeare Festival, where he produced mainstage plays, the filming and livestreaming of mainstage shows nationally, and the inaugural Quills Fest– a XR/VR storytelling festival.
+He also was the Associate Producer at American Conservatory Theater (A.C.T.) where he has produced over 50 shows for the mainstage, MFA program, and Young Conservatory ranging from classics to new plays to musicals and A.C.T.’s annual New Strands Festival.
+Ken was also an adjunct in A.C.T.'s Master in Fine Arts Acting Program and a musical theater faculty member in the Young Conservatory.
+He produced multiple galas and has led various marketing and engagement initiatives to build demand for new audiences, including the A.C.T.
 Asian stARTup Council whose goal is to bridge the Asian American artist and tech communities in the Bay Area.
-Ken was also a director in A.C.T.'s Master in Fine Arts Acting Program and a musical theater faculty member in the Young Conservatory.

 From 2012-2014 he served as the Artistic Director of Stanford Asian American Theater Project (AATP) founded in 1978 by playwright David Henry Hwang.
 In 2014 he produced and directed an Asian re-imagination of the classic Broadway musical My Fair Lady, which was the inaugural musical in Stanford’s Bing Concert Hall.
-For his production of My Fair Lady, Ken was awarded with the Robert M. Golden Medal for Excellence in the Humanities and Creative Arts, the Stanford Asian American Special Achievement Award, and the Lloyd W. Dinkelspiel Award for Distinctive Contributions to Undergraduate Education-- the highest honor given to two graduating seniors.
+Ken was awarded with the Robert M. Golden Medal for Excellence in the Humanities and Creative Arts, the Stanford Asian American Special Achievement Award, and the Lloyd W. Dinkelspiel Award for Distinctive Contributions to Undergraduate Education-- the highest honor given to two graduating seniors.
 In 2015 Ken received the Silicon Valley Creates Artist Laureate Emerging Artist Award.

-Ken is a graduate of Stanford University– B.A. in Theater and Performance Studies with Honors and M.A. in Communication with a concentration in virtual reality and theater.
+Ken is a graduate of Stanford University– M.A. in Communication and B.A. in Theater and Performance Studies with Honors.

 Director's Statement